yegorsokolov/MT5/README.md

 components are applied to both prefixes, provisions Windows Python 3.11.9, installs `MetaTrader5`, downloads the MT5 terminal installer and writes a `LOGIN_INSTRUCTIONS_WINE.txt` cheat sheet summarising the detected paths.

+If an installation run appears to stall when reusing a cached `.exe`, rerun the helper with `./scripts/setup_ubuntu.sh --fresh-installers` (or export `FORCE_INSTALLER_REFRESH=1`) to force a clean download of the Windows Python and MetaTrader installers before retrying the Wine setup.

 ### Resilient checkpoints and artifact tracking